I/O Modules and converters

 Above the I/O modules in the topology there are interface converters.
 The mostly deployed devices are level converters, such as R012 (RS232 to RS485), which is used to connect I/O modules to process stations IPCT.1, or R095 and R096 (RS232 to M-Bus) to connect utility meters to PLCs.

-The serial to Ethernet converters are R020, R031 – terminal servers (after a driver is installed on a PC, it has an extra virtual serial port which is mapped over the network to the serial port of the converter), and R025, R035 which can be configured as Modbus TCP/RTU or Modbus RTU/TCP routers.
+The serial to Ethernet converters are R025 with RS232 interface, and R035 with a RS485 interface.
+Both are able to work as terminal servers (after a driver is installed on a PC, it has an extra virtual serial port which is mapped over the network to the serial port of the converter), or can be configured as Modbus TCP/RTU or Modbus RTU/TCP routers.

-The complete list of converters incl. data sheets is in the product catalogue.
+The complete list of converters incl. data sheets is available in the product catalogue.